How many times have you heard similar questions from your son or daughter, even if they don’t exactly articulate it out loud?

 You’re not alone; prescription pill abuse has become a public health crisis in California, and across the United States.
 Over 130 Americans die every day of an opioid overdose, and in 2017, there were 2,199 overdose deaths involving opioids in California.

 Sometimes you’ll even hear that your loved one needs to “hit rock bottom” before treatment can be effective.
 Believing that one has to hit rock bottom in order to receive professional help is one of many dangerous myths that’s commonly circulated.
 If you’ve sent your loved one to treatment before, as most have, you’ve certainly heard this at least once.
 Or maybe you’ve thought it yourself after the last round of treatment didn’t seem to work yet again.

 Because prescription pill abuse has become a major crisis nationwide and everyone seems to have advice or opinions on the best solutions – whether they are experts or not – many misconceptions have been floated around.
 As a parent seeking what’s best for your child, you need to separate fact from fiction.

-So we’re going to share four common myths that do more harm than good.
+Here are four common myths that do more harm than good: